What Is The Streisand Effect? (History, Causes, Example)

 Efforts to suppress a juicy piece of online information can backfire and end up making things worse for the would-be Senso – The Economist.

-Social media has become the way of life, a bomb of information that can explode anytime.
+Social media has become the way of life, a bomb of information that can explode in time.
 When someone tries hard to hide something, it explodes all the more.
 How news circulates on social media platforms like Facebook and Twitter has become a commanding factor in protest movements, national elections, and commercial brands’ rise and fall.
 There is no denying that people are hooked on their social media handles, waiting to obsess over the latest gossip.
 No matter how irrelevant it is today.

 Social media is the world’s biggest and most efficient copying machine.
 Put a document onto a connected network, and it will increase.
 The Internet’s irony is that when you want to be famous, you can’t.
 But you cannot if you find yourself in the spotlight and want to erase yourself.